 Interval Unit field of the EPP Epoch Settings field.

-PGTK is the cryptographic key assigned by an EPP AP MLD that is

-used to manage the group EPP epoch, distributed to the EPP

-non-AP MLDs associated with the EPP AP MLD.
+ST_PGDK is the Privacy Group Derivation Key used for Key EPP Epoch Start Time Computation, derived from PGTK as defined in 12.7.1.9 (Privacy group key hierarchy). (#2348)

 Seed is the Group Epoch Seed field value of the received EPP Epoch Settings